Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-“The main reason to track predicted CLV is that it can help you prioritize your sales efforts.
+“The main reason to track predicted CLV in your sales dashboard is that it can help you prioritize your sales efforts.
 There’s a certain base level of effort that you need to put in for most sales opps, so you usually will want to focus your energy on those with the highest long-term return.”

 “While the error bars on this number will be large, it should still offer an order-of-magnitude sense of how one opp compares to another,” LaVine adds.

 “The other reason to track this metric is that it provides feedback as to which marketing efforts are providing the most valuable opportunities.
 As a sales rep, you care about this feedback because you want a higher percentage of high-CLV opps to come your way.”

 “The main KPI to focus on is marketing sourced opportunity dollars,” Bonnie Crater of Full Circle Insights thinks.